Historic Crew Stadium: Concerts

 The stadium hosts numerous concerts annually, most notably Rock on the Range, an annual festival of performances by rock bands that was held from 2007 to 2018, and replaced by Sonic Temple Art & Music Festival in 2019.
 Concerts by Rascal Flatts also closed out the Ohio State Fair in 2006, 2007, and 2009.
 A permanent stage, built in 2008, was constructed in the north end of the stadium to accommodate concerts after the closing of Germain Amphitheater.
 The addition replaced about 2,100 seats in the north end.

+Sonic Temple Art & Music Festival

+Sonic Temple is a music festival for Rock music and Heavy metal music held at the venue.
+Approximately 175,000 people went in May 2025.

 Post-Crew

 As part of the new ownership proposal for the Crew unveiled in 2018, the club announced plans to build a new stadium, eventually known as Lower.com Field, west of the Arena District near Downtown Columbus.
 At the time of the proposal, the new stadium would seat 20,000 spectators and include 30 suites and 1,900 club seats.
 Construction on the new stadium began in October 2019.
 With the new stadium having opened on July 3, 2021, Historic Crew Stadium was to be redeveloped into the Crew's training center and community sports park, as well as a concert venue.
-The OhioHealth Performance Center training facility opened in June 2021, but the stadium still remains.
+The OhioHealth Performance Center training facility, incorporating the stadium itself, opened in June 2021.